hemanth/functional-programming-jargon/readme.md

 ## Lift

-> A function which puts a function into a container and applies that function to its next argument(s).
-Map is a lift over a one-argument function, but the same principal can be used to combine multiple functors.
+> Lift takes a function and runs it on values in a container type.
+Map is a lift over a one-argument function, but the same principal can be used to combine multiple containers of the same type.

 ```js
 lift(n => n * 2)([2,3,4]); // [4,6,8]
 lift((a, b)  => a * b)([1, 2], [3]); // [3, 6]
 ```

----

 ## Referential Transparency